 Dr. Shu participated in the 2016 Philippines Vasectomy Mission from Tuesday, February 23 through Tuesday, March 1.
 This was his third time participating in a NVSI international mission project.

-For the 2016 mission, physicians and support staff arrived from three continents and had more countries of origin than we could easily count.
+For the 2016 mission, physicians and support staff arrived from three continents representing more countries of origin than we could count.
 Behind the scenes, the NSVI Board of Directors and the Philippines Domestic Team had done months of work to pave the way for this successful mission.
 We were also fortunate to have a tip-top team of visiting assistants, the majority of whom were with us in 2015.